How to Avoid Fraud When Applying for a Merchant Cash Advance

 Not Sure of the Type of Funding You Need!

 Shield Funding has been a trusted name in business financing for almost two decades.
 Speak with an expert at no cost with no obligation and have the confidence that your inquiry will remain private.

 Clarify Contract Details Before Signing

-As with any business agreement, moreso if it is financial in nature, the contract should be clearly written.
+As with any business agreement, moreso if it is financial in nature, the contract should be clearly written and you should know exactly what the mca will cost you.
 To avoid misleading borrowers, the company’s financing representative should be able and willing to explain terms in line within its contract.
 Collection methodologies and retrieval rates should also be stipulated and in line with industry standards.

 What to Do if You Think You’ve Been Scammed